 Auditors get a fascinating inside look at all the different businesses they audit.
 They spend a lot of time on-site with their clients, sometimes working in a different office every week.

-It’s a role that takes a lot of tact and people skills – the company’s employees will find their daily lives disrupted by the auditors’ questions and requests, so auditors have to be polite and personable.
+It’s a role that takes a lot of tact and good people skills – the company’s employees will find their daily lives disrupted by the auditors’ questions and requests, so auditors have to be polite and personable.

 You’ll enjoy it if you’re fascinated by business, you’re a people person and you like to travel.